-ASCO has developed a well-defined national campaign intended to increase the quantity, quality and diversity of applicants to the schools and colleges of optometry.
-The campaign is in collaboration with the American Optometric Association’s (AOA) efforts to enhance the image of the profession to prospective applicants for the Doctor of Optometry programs.
-As part of the national campaign, ASCO conducted extensive market research to develop a new website, booklet and a recruitment video.
-These materials provide inspiration through the use of warm human interest stories that are emotionally engaging, show the range of conditions and the impact Doctors of Optometry make in their patient’s health and quality of life.
-Funding opportunities for sponsorship of the booklet, website and video are available.
+ASCO’s Optometry Gives Me Life Campaign is a well-defined national campaign intended to increase the quantity, quality and diversity of applicants to the schools and colleges of optometry.
+As part of the national campaign, ASCO conducted extensive market research to develop a social media presence, new website, brochures, blog posts, webinars, and a recruitment video.
+These materials provide inspiration through the use of warm human interest stories that are emotionally engaging and demonstrate a work-life balance.
+Visit https://futureeyedoc.org/ for more information.

-Virtual Career Fairs: $6,500 – a unique virtual event where prospective applicants can conveniently an efficiently meet admissions representatives and interact with ASCO-accredited optometry schools and colleges in a live online event.
-In fall 2013, ASCO had more than 900 applicants and in the spring 2014, ASCO had close to 750.
+ASCO’s Virtual Career Fairs are unique virtual events that allow prospective applicants to conveniently an efficiently meet admissions representatives and interact with ASCO-accredited optometry schools and colleges in a live online event.
+These events are held in the Spring and Fall of each year, with an average of 650 participants.

 ASCO’s volunteers are educators and practitioners who give of their time in partnership with the Association, supporting and furthering our efforts to advance optometric education.
 A key strategic asset for ASCO, these individuals provide integral guidance and leadership by contributing to the development of Association policies, programs and services we establish or offer our membership.
 Our volunteers’ experience and knowledge helps to keep ASCO’s work current and relevant, and their efforts on the Association’s behalf allows far broader and deeper support and guidance to the member schools and colleges and staff than would otherwise be possible.
 ASCO is therefore deeply grateful for our volunteers’ work in support of specific ASCO initiatives and in support of the profession over a lifetime of service.
 With the bestowing of special awards, ASCO is honored to recognize the contributions of those working above and beyond the call in support of optometric education.
 Sponsorship opportunities are available for the following awards: